bearcove/rubicon/README.md

 We've just covered process-locals.
 The situation for thread-locals is much the same, except we have to do some more trickery because the internals of `LocalKey` are, well, internal, and cannot be accessed from stable Rust.

+Getting all these just right is tricky — that's why `rubicon` ships macros, which are meant to be used by any crate that has global state, such as `tokio`, `tracing`, `parking_lot`, etc.

+## Adding rubicon support to a crate

+Let's take tokio as an example.
+First, we'll want to